Joystream/founding-members/README.md

 ### Current Period

-The current [Scoring Period #3](/scoring-periods/3.md) started on the 15th of March, and ends on the 28th of March.
+The current [Scoring Period #4](/scoring-periods/4.md) started on the 29th of March, and ends on the 11th of April.

 Note that we are still accepting summaries from Scoring Periods [#0](/scoring-periods/0.md), [#1](/scoring-periods/1.md) and [#2](/scoring-periods/2.md), but only where a report for these periods has not previously been submitted.